nokia-wroclaw/innovativeproject-django-sourcerer/README.md

 ```
 Then just start the API `./manage.py runserver` .

-Library works with `csv` datas now.
-It will be updated for json&xls formats.
+Library works with `csv` and `json` datas now.
+It will be updated for xls formats.

 ## Example .yaml File
 ```